briatte/srqm/README.md

 This document explains how to setup a computer to follow the [Statistical Reasoning and Quantitative Methods](http://f.briatte.org/teaching/quanti/) (SRQM) course run at Sciences Po by François Briatte and Ivaylo Petev.

+The course requires Internet access, basic computer skills and a working copy of [Stata](http://www.stata.com/), by StataCorp.
+Stata 11 is already installed on Sciences Po workstations.

+In the setup instructions below, the `SRQM` folder is the folder that you downloaded from [its webpage](http://f.briatte.org/srqm/).
+We call this folder the 'Teaching Pack' in class.

+If you are enrolled in our course, you will read this file and setup your computer during our first class.

 * * *

-## Requirements

-The course requires:

-- A working copy of [Stata](http://www.stata.com/), by StataCorp.
-Stata 11 is already installed on Sciences Po workstations.
-The course was also tested with Stata 10 and Stata 12 on both Mac OS X and Windows.

-- An up-to-date copy of this 'Teaching Pack', which is available from [its webpage](http://f.briatte.org/srqm/).
-Students get to read this file and setup their machines as a warm-up exercise during the first class session.

-- Internet access and basic computer skills.
-Aspects of computer use that are relevant to the course are addressed in the Stata Guide found in the `Handbooks` [folder](https://github.com/briatte/srqm/tree/master/Handbooks), and will be covered in class.

 ## Installation